gokuld27/BestEnlist---Python-Internship/README.md

 # Python.Internship.BestEnlist
-I have attached all the completed tasks here to show I'm learning and making progress in Python programming Language in this Bootcamp
+I have attached all the completed tasks here to show that I'm learning and making progress in Python programming Language in this Bootcamp